 To test this, try gently pushing your earphones deeper into your ears and listen for the increase in bass.

-As for the lower mids, the EarPods are quite flat and their drivers will accurately represent the audio source.
+As for the lower mids, the EarPods are quite flat, and their drivers will accurately represent the audio source.

 The EarPods, like the vast majority of headphones, has a high-end roll-off.
 This roll-off starts around 11 kHz.
 There is a resonance peak around 16 kHz before the high-end rolls off.

-In order to compensate with the naturally increased high-end, headphone manufacturers often design a high-end roll-off into their headphones’ frequency responses.
+To compensate with the naturally increased high-end, headphone manufacturers often design a high-end roll-off into their headphones' frequency responses.